Amsterdam: public transport tickets & passes

 The Amsterdam & Region Travel Ticket entitles you to:

-• Unlimited use of all GVB streetcars, city buses, metros (day and night) and ferries.
-This allows you to travel in the Amsterdam city area, just like with the GVB Day Ticket (see above).
+• Unlimited use of all GVB streetcars, city buses, metro (day and night) and ferries.
+This allows you to travel within the city of Amsterdam in the same way as the GVB Day Ticket (see above).

 • In addition, you can also use the buses of the Connexxion and EBS companies.
 These bus companies serve destinations outside the Amsterdam city area.
-Here, the GVB day ticket (above) is not valid.
+The GVB day ticket (see above) is not valid on these buses.
 This also includes the Airport Express Bus 397 (shuttle bus to the airport).

-• Train rides in the Amsterdam region with the national railroad company NS are included.
+• Trains in the Amsterdam region with the national railroad company NS are included.

 You can buy this ticket before your trip via the GVB authorized ticket portal (click here).
-This saves time and stress during your Amsterdam stay.
+This will save you time and stress during your stay in Amsterdam.

-With the Amsterdam & Region Travel Ticket, you can travel in a much larger region than with the GVB day ticket.
-Therefore, the price is also higher.
+With the Amsterdam & Region Travel Ticket you can travel in a much larger area than with a GVB day pass.
+Therefore the price is higher.

 Current prices for the “Amsterdam & Region Travel Ticket”